olliez-mods/YummyLife/README.md

 # Usage

 Press `H` in-game to see everything the mod can do.
-A `yumlife.cfg` file is generated in the OHOL/AHAP install folder and can be tweaked to your liking.
+A `yummylife.cfg` file is generated in the OHOL/AHAP install folder and can be tweaked to your liking.

 # Troubleshooting